-Section 39 - Use of School or College Premises for Non-School Activities
+1.9.0 Use of School Premises for Non-School Activities

-Witton Middle School will ensure that when/if hire out our school or college facilities/premises to organisations or individuals (for example to community groups, sports associations and service providers to run community or extra-curricular activities) we will ensure that appropriate arrangements are in place to keep children safe.
+We will ensure that when/if hire out our school facilities/premises to organisations or individuals (for example to community groups, sports associations and service providers to run community or extra-curricular activities) we will ensure that appropriate arrangements are in place to keep children safe.

-When services or activities are provided by Witton Middle School under the direct supervision or management of the school the arrangements for child protection will apply.
+When services or activities are provided by our school under the direct supervision or management, the arrangements for child protection will apply.

-Where an external body is providing community or extra-curricular activities Witton Middle School will ensure seek assurance that appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed); and ensure that there are arrangements to liaise with the school on these matters where appropriate.
-Witton Middle School will ensure safeguarding requirements are included in any transfer of control agreement (i.e. lease or hire agreement), as a condition of use and occupation of the premises; and that failure to comply with this would lead to termination of the agreement.
+Where an external body is providing community or extra-curricular activities, we will ensure and seek assurance that appropriate safeguarding and child protection policies and procedures in place.

+We will ensure safeguarding requirements are included in any transfer of control agreement (i.e. lease or hire agreement), as a condition of use and occupation of the premises; and that failure to comply with this would lead to termination of the agreement.